Cataracts in Dogs: Causes, Signs, and Treatment

 Age

-Age is also a considerable risk factor when it comes to canine cataracts.
-Affected dogs typically experience the start of cataract development at the ages of 4 and 5.
+Age is also a significant risk factor for canine cataracts.
+Affected dogs typically show signs of cataract development at ages 4 and 5.
 However, the exact timing can vary depending on the dog's breed.

 Cataracts caused by aging progress gradually and slowly.
-No immediate treatment is required, just consistent management until the time that surgery would be needed.
+No immediate treatment is required, just consistent management until the time that surgery is needed.

 Eye Diseases